boostpro/boost-release/libs/iterator/doc/iterator_adaptor_body.rst

-The user of ``iterator_adaptor`` creates a class derived from an instantiation of ``iterator_adaptor`` and then selectively redefines some of the core member functions described in the table above.
-The ``Base`` type need not meet the full requirements for an iterator.
-It need only support the operations used by the core interface functions of ``iterator_adaptor`` that have not been redefined in the user's derived class.
+The user of ``iterator_adaptor`` creates a class derived from an instantiation of ``iterator_adaptor`` and then selectively redefines some of the core member functions described in the ``iterator_facade`` core requirements table.
+The ``Base`` type need not meet the full requirements for an iterator; it need only support the operations used by the core interface functions of ``iterator_adaptor`` that have not been redefined in the user's derived class.

 Several of the template parameters of ``iterator_adaptor`` default to ``use_default``.
 This allows the